tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

   - “Users can see the photos on the profile of their friends”
   - “I can see the balance on my own bank account”
   - “I can see the medical records of my own patients”
+  - “My direct manager can approve my expense requests if they are < 5000€”

 == Comprehensive authorization in the Gateway